craftercms/docs/source/by-role/developer/composable/extensions/craftercms-marketplace.rst

 For more information on the Crafter Marketplace, see https://craftercms.com/marketplace/

-For more information on developing extensions for the Marketplace, see :ref:`here <newIa-extensions>`
+For more information on developing extensions for the Marketplace, see :ref:`here <extensions>`